spe-uob/2021-HiddenMuseum/README.md

 This project uses the MIT License.
 It may be redistributed under different terms and without source code.

 [Read more...](/LICENSE.md)

+## Contributing

+Contribution guidelines are currently work in progress, check back soon.

+We have a simple guide on how to use `git` with this project though: [read more...](/GITGUIDE.md)

 ## Ethics